-Sites like PageSpeed Insights will highlight factors that are negatively effecting your website performance and give you suggestions on how to improve them.
+Sites like PageSpeed Insights will highlight factors that are negatively affecting your website performance and give you suggestions on how to improve them.

 Use a CDN

-As CDNs have a large network of high-capacity servers across the globe, they are able to distribute content from a location that is closer to the user, reducing ping and load times.
+As CDNs have a large network of high-capacity servers across the globe, they can distribute content from a location that is closer to the user, reducing ping and load times.
 CDNs like Cloudflare even have a free plan.